ZYSzys/awesome-captcha/README-zh.md

 # Awesome Captcha [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-:triangular_flag_on_post:  This repo is a collection of awesome captcha libraries and captcha crack tools.
+> Curated list of awesome captcha libraries and captcha crack tools.

-**Welcome to PR～～～**
+[CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) is a type of challenge–response test used in computing to determine whether or not the user is human.

+**Pull requests are welcome**

 [English](README.md) | [中文](README-zh.md)